 If you simply want to get a head start in case something happens in the future, then you can’t go wrong using SAMI-Aid’s Provider and Price Search Tool.
 Our exclusive, one-of-a-kind tool allows you to compare pricing and quality at urgent care, walk-in, and primary care facilities near you.
 We created it to help you find the care you need at a quality and price you are comfortable with.
 Access to this Premium feature requires a SAMI-Aid Premium Membership which costs $79.99 per month.
 SAMI-Aid Premium Membership also includes two free virtual urgent care, primary care, or behavioral health visits every month!

 Here is an example of what our Provider and Price Search tool looks like:

 Visualization of SAMI-Aid’s Provider and Price Search Tool.

 Affordable Alternatives to Walk-in Clinics

 If you just need to be seen for a minor medical issue as soon as possible, you may be able to utilize telemedicine instead in the short term.
 SAMI-Aid's telemedicine doctors can see you virtually within about an hour or less, for only $59.99 per appointment.
 They treat colds, flus, UTIs in females, and many other common ailments.
-Register for a SAMI-Aid account and try more affordable and convenient health care today!
+Register for a free or Premium SAMI-Aid account and try more affordable and convenient health care today!